huntdatacenter/docs/docs/coordination/agreements/faq.md

 ### Do you archive our agreements?

 Yes.
 We keep copies of signed agreements for your environments.
 As a Data controller, Service center leader, Data space leader or Lab leader you may request copies of agreements under your tree structure to supplement your compliance work.

+### Can I request a copy of our agreements?

+Yes.
+We are happy to provide copies on your request.
+You may request a copy of the agreement under your control.
+Data controllers may request all agreements attached to their service centers, data spaces and labs.
+Data spaces may request agreements attached to their labs and so forth.

 ### Do you keep a record of our processing purposes?